 MEETINGS AND EVENTS

 Parish council will next meet Thursday, September 17, at 7 pm via Zoom.
 If you are a member of parish council, you will receive that link via email.

-The parish Bible study, "Outside These Walls", is held each Wednesday at 1 pm via Zoom, an online meeting platform.
+The parish Bible study, "Outside These Walls", is held each Wednesday at 1 pm via Zoom.
 It focuses on how we can live our faith in this time of isolation, when we're unable to meet together in person.
 If you wish to join us, write to ask for the link (for web or phone -- you can just phone in if that works best for you).
 If you receive a parish newsletter, the link is posted there.